jamiefolsom/arbotopia/_posts/2017-05-07-twas-a-dark-and-damp-walk.md

 We did hear several Red-bellied Woodpeckers:

+_Sound recording courtesy of Lang Elliott NatureSound Studio_

 Their call is so distinctive that one doesn’t need to see the bird to check it off on the list.

 After spending a lot of time trying to see a Scarlet Tanager that we thought might be singing high in the canopy, I eventually decided it was just a noisy, and harsh, American Robin.
 These two birds songs, as well as that of the beautiful Rose-breasted Grosbeak, are easily confused.

 We left the darkness of Hemlock Hill and proceeded to Peters Hill; I was hoping we might come upon some of the 8 species of warblers I had there just 48 hours earlier.
-We did pick up a new species; Great Crested Flycatcher;
+We did pick up a new species; Great Crested Flycatcher:

 ![](/images/2018/11/P1050424.jpg)